jwinarske/meta-tig/examples/einstein/05.00-tig-native/mtig-einstein-sysv-native.md

 Note: You will wipe whatever is on your board!

-Download [https://www.amazon.com/clouddrive/share/IhTCg8THiYEuuz64ghyldk2VkUtAH5TsO62OxzmNltO](this) image, write it to the SD card, plug it into you board and reboot.
+Download [https://www.amazon.com/clouddrive/share/IhTCg8THiYEuuz64ghyldk2VkUtAH5TsO62OxzmNltO](this), write it to the SD card, plug it into you board and reboot.

 On the serial console you should see something like that